International Journal of Medical and Pharmaceutical Research

 Total 202 patients were included in the study after their guardians’ consent and approval of ethics committee.

-Out of them 116 (57.43%) male patients, among them 18 had associated spinal anomalies (15.52%) and out of the 86(42.57%) female patients, 15 had associated anomalies (17.44%).
+Out of them, 116 (57.43%) were male and 86 (42.57%) were female.
+Out of the 116 male patients, 18 had associated spinal anomalies (15.52%) and out of the 86 female patients, 15 had associated anomalies (17.44%).
 Amongst the cases having spinal anomalies, male: female ratio was 1.2:1.

-Amongst the age wise distribution of the study population, highest percentage of patients were in the age group 0 day – 6 months, that were 97 in number (48.02 %) followed by the age group of 6 months – 12 months which were 77 in number (38.12%).
+Amongst the age wise distribution of the study population, highest percentage of patients were in the age group 0 day – 6 months, which were 97 in number (48.02 %) followed by the age group of 6 months – 12 months which were 77 in number (38.12%).

 The calculated overall prevalence of spinal anomalies in cases of anorectal malformation, as determined in our study came out to be 16.34%.

-Amongst the cases with spinal anomalies, 20 (60.6%) were in the age group 0 day – 6 months, whereas 11( 33.33%) were in the age group 6 months- 12 months and 2 (6.06%) were in the age group 12 months – 18 months.
+Amongst the cases with spinal anomalies, 20 (60.6%) were in the age group 0 day – 6 months, whereas 11(33.33%) were in the age group 6 months- 12 months and 2 (6.06%) were in the age

 Out of the cases with detected spinal anomalies, in the age range of 0 days – 6 months, 11 were male (55%) and 9 were female (45%).
 In the age range of 6 months – 12 months, 5 were male (45.45%) and 6 were female (54.55%).
 In the age range of 12 months – 18 months, all were male.

-According to Wingspread classification, majority spinal anomalies detected in our study belonged to High ARM class, which were 16 ( 48.48% ) , followed by equal number of cases in low and intermediate ARM classes, which numbered 8 each (24.24% each).
+According to Wingspread classification, majority spinal anomalies detected in our study belonged to High ARM class, which were 16 (48.48%), followed by equal number of cases in low and intermediate ARM classes, which numbered 8 each (24.24% each).
 Only 1 case belonged in the others category.

 Amongst the High ARM cases, 10 were male (62.5%) and 6 were female (37.5%).
 In the cases with spinal anomalies belonging to the low ARM group, equal distribution was seen amongst males and females, with 4 cases each.
 Similar distribution was noted in case of cases in Intermediate ARM group.